 - (A) Alternative procedures.
-In the event that a subdivision or development is also subject to standards of or requires one or more permits from another state agency, the applicant may elect to follow any one or any combination of the following procedures: - (1) Obtain other permits or certifications before filing the Act 250 application (See (B) below); or - (2) File the Act 250 application prior to, or together with other applications, but with an intention to use other permits or certifications to establish presumptions of compliance with substantive criteria of the Act (See (C) below); or

-(3) With the approval of the district commission, an Act 250 application may be filed first, with an intention to satisfy certain substantive criteria of the Act with independent evidence of compliance (See (D) below).

-In addition, an applicant may file an application for partial findings under the appropriate criteria in accordance with Rule 21.

-- (B) Permits accompanying application.
-If the applicant obtains applicable permits or certifications listed in section (E) of this rule prior to filing an Act 250 application, he or she shall attach copies of such permits or certifications to the application.
-Such permits and certifications, when entered in the record pursuant to Rule 17(B), will create presumptions of compliance with the applicable criteria of the Act in the manner set out in section(F) of this rule. - (C) Permits obtained after application.
-If an applicant states an intention to use applicable permits or certifications not yet issued to raise presumptions under this rule, the board or district commission may, at its discretion, defer issuing a land use permit until the necessary permits or certifications are issued, and may recess the hearing until they are submitted by the applicant.
-The applicant must submit copies of each permit or certification relied upon to the district commission or board.
-The district commission or board will, within five days, forward copies of each permit or certification to each party who has requested an opportunity to review it, together with a notice of the party's right to request a reconvened hearing.
+In the event that a subdivision or development is also subject to standards of, or requires one or more permits, approvals or certifications from, another state agency, the applicant may elect to follow any one or any combination of the following procedures: - (1) Obtain other permits, approvals or certifications before filing the Act 250 application (See (B) below); or - (2) File the Act 250 application prior to, or together with other applications, but with an intention to use other permits, approvals or certifications to establish presumptions of compliance with substantive criteria of the Act (See (C) below); or - (3) With the approval of the district commission, an Act 250 application may be filed first, with an intention to satisfy certain substantive criteria of the Act with independent evidence of compliance (See (D) below).
+In addition, an applicant may file an application for partial findings under the appropriate criteria in accordance with Rule 21. - (B) Permits accompanying application.
+If the applicant obtains applicable permits, approvals or certifications listed in section (E) of this rule prior to filing an Act 250 application, he or she shall attach copies of such permits, approvals or certifications to the application.
+Such permits, approvals and certifications, when entered in the record pursuant to Rule 17(B), will create presumptions of compliance with the applicable criteria of the Act in the manner set out in section(F) of this rule. - (C) Permits obtained after application.
+If an applicant states an intention to use applicable permits, approvals or certifications not yet issued to raise presumptions under this rule, the board or district commission may, at its discretion, defer issuing a land use permit until the necessary permits, approvals or certifications are issued, and may recess the hearing until they are submitted by the applicant.
+The applicant must submit copies of each permit, approval or certification relied upon to the district commission or board.
+The district commission or board will, within five days, forward copies of each permit, approval or certification to each party who has requested an opportunity to review it, together with a notice of the party's right to request a reconvened hearing.

 The district commission or board may reconvene the hearing on its own motion, or upon the request of a party intending to rebut the presumption or claiming that there has been a substantial change in circumstances pertaining to the application.
-Any request by a party to reconvene must be filed within 10 days of the date of mailing of the permit or certification and notice.
-If no such request is received, the hearing will be considered closed on the relevant criteria.
-If a request is received and the hearing is reconvened, evidence will be taken in the manner set out in section (F) of this rule.
+Any request by a party to reconvene must be filed within 10 days of the date of mailing of the permit,